Jmizraji/predicting_housing_prices_w_chatgpt/.ipynb_checkpoints/README-checkpoint.md

 - ChatGPT: RMSE - \$14,148.48 and a coefficient of determination (R² score) of 0.965
 - Old Project: RMSE - \$29\,000.98 and a coefficient of determination (R² score) of 0.897

-*RMSE explains on average, how far the predictions are away from the actual values of sale price.
+(RMSE explains on average, how far the predictions are away from the actual values.)
-R² measures how well the chosen factors (like year built, sq ft) predict the outcome we're interested in (sale price)*

 2. Exploratory analysis is a breeze, speeding up any data professional's time to insights